jaimetur/PhotoMigrator/ROADMAP.md

 - [x] Put at the beginning the standard option (those that are not related to any Support mode)

 ## 2.5.0 (No estimated date):
-- [ ] Add -sdA, --synology-download-ALL
+- [x] Add -sdA, --synology-download-ALL
 - [ ] Allow users to choose the folder where dowonload the assets for option -ida (-sda does not allow this)
 - [ ] Try to upload folders outside Synology Photos ROOT folder
-- [ ] Complete function -suf to upload folders (without Albums) to Synology photos.
+- [ ] Complete function -suf to upload external folders (without Albums) to Synology photos.
 Make sure than ignore @eaDir folders
 - [ ] Change -sdA to Download assets with no albums to an external folder
 -
 ## 3.0.0 (No estimated date):